krystofbe/postgres-backup-s3/README.md

       POSTGRES_BACKUP_ALL: true
       POSTGRES_USER: user
       POSTGRES_PASSWORD: password
+      POSTGRES_BACKUP_ALL: true     # optional, set to 'true' to back up all databases
 ```

 - Images are tagged by the major PostgreSQL version supported: `12`, `13`, `14`, `15` or `16`.